Lazygeniusbilal/Lazygeniusbilal/README.md

-Hi there, I'm Bilal Ahmed! 👋
+# Hi there, I'm Bilal Ahmed! 👋

-About Me
+## About Me
 🚀 Engineer with a passion for becoming a Machine Learning Engineer/Data Scientist.
 💼 Currently pursuing my dream while gaining hands-on experience.
 👨‍💻 Over a year of immersive learning and practical application in the field.
 💡 Worked with esteemed companies including Athena and Code Creatives.

-🎓 Proficient in:
+### Proficient in:

-Databases (MongoDB, MySQL), SQL
+- Databases (MongoDB, MySQL), SQL
+- Statistics (Inferential and Descriptive), Linear Algebra, Calculus
+- Data Intelligence, Natural Language Processing (NLP)
+- Front-End Development and Design
-Statistics (Inferential and Descriptive), Linear Algebra, Calculus Data Intelligence, Natural Language Processing (NLP) Predictive Modeling, Machine Learning Algorithms, Predictive Analytics Deep Learning
+- Predictive Modeling, Machine Learning Algorithms, Predictive Analytics
+- Deep Learning
-Computer Vision
+- **Computer Vision (proficient)**

-🌐 I specialize in building end-to-end machine learning, data science, and deep learning applications from scratch, transforming raw data into valuable insights and deployable solutions.
+🌐 I specialize in building **end-to-end machine learning, data science, and deep learning applications** from scratch, transforming raw data into valuable insights and deployable solutions.

-Projects
+## Projects
 🛠️ Embarking on a challenge: "30 Days, 30 End-to-End Machine Learning Projects".
 📈 Each project is designed to be comprehensive and informative, aiding beginners and seasoned practitioners alike.
 🌟 Aiming to create a valuable resource for the community to learn and grow together.

-Get in Touch
+## Get in Touch
-📫 Reach out to me via email at bilalahxmd@gmail.com.
+📫 Reach out to me via email at [bilalahxmd@gmail.com](mailto:bilalahxmd@gmail.com).
-🔗 Connect with me on LinkedIn.
+🔗 Connect with me on [LinkedIn](https://www.linkedin.com/).

-Fun Facts
+## Fun Facts
 🎮 Fun fact: I'm an avid coder and love exploring new programming challenges.
-📚 Currently reading "Designing Machine Learning Systems" and "Practical Machine Learning with Computer Vision" while continuing to explore advanced concepts in computer vision.
+📚 Currently reading **"Designing Machine Learning Systems"** and **"Practical Machine Learning with Computer Vision"** while continuing to explore advanced concepts in computer vision.